SograMemon/sql-challenge/README.md

 It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
 Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
 All that remain of the database of employees from that period are six CSV files.

-In this assignment, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
-In other words, you will perform:
+In this project, I will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+In other words, I will perform:

 1. Data Engineering

 3. Data Analysis

-Note: You may hear the term "Data Modeling" in place of "Data Engineering," but they are the same terms.
-Data Engineering is the more modern wording instead of Data Modeling.

 ## Data Modeling

-Inspect the CSVs and sketch out an ERD of the tables using the tool [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).
+Inspected the CSVs and sketched out an ERD of the tables using the tool [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).

 ![ERD.png](EmployeeSQL/images/ERD.png)

 ## Data Engineering

-* Use the information created a table schema for each of the six CSV files.
-Specify data types, primary keys, foreign keys, and other constraints.
+* Using the information created a table schema for each of the six CSV files.
+Specified data types, primary keys, foreign keys, and other constraints.
 * Created tables in the following order: titles, employees, departments, dept_manager, dept_emp and salaries to handle foreign keys.
 * Imported each CSV file into the corresponding SQL table.
-Imported the data in the same order that the tables were created and account for the headers when importing to avoid errors.
+Imported the data in the same order that the tables were created and accounted for the headers when importing to avoid errors.

 ## Data Analysis

-Once the Data Engineering was completed to make the entire database available in PostgreSQL, queried the data as follows:
+Once the Data Engineering was complete and the entire database was available in PostgreSQL, queried the data as follows:

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.